 The one below has our Desk Name Tags – Dark Blue printed two to a page to get the right size for the drawer labels.
 You choose what would best go into the drawers for your classroom!
 I found having band-aids easily accessible, spare whistles, thumbtacks, rubber bands, push pins, and paper clips were a definite must!

 There you have it.
-Some hints and tips on how I organized my teacher’s desk and ultimately felt more at ease in the classroom.
+Some hints and tips on how to organize a teacher’s desk and ultimately feel more at ease in the classroom.
 Obviously, we are all different in what works for us!
 But, using these ideas definitely made me feel more in control during my first year of teaching.